Cimbasso: History

 By the early 20th century the tuba was used in Italy for cimbasso parts, and the trombone Verdi, made mainly by Milanese and Bohemian manufacturers, disappeared from Italian orchestras.
 In 1959 German instrument maker Hans Kunitz developed a slide contrabass trombone in F with two valves based on a 1929 patent by Berlin trombonist Ernst Dehmel.
 These were built in the 1960s by Gebr.
-Alexander and named "cimbasso" trombones, and subsequently by other German manufacturers, notably Thein.
+Alexander and named "cimbasso" trombones, and subsequently by other German manufacturers, notably the Bavarian maker Thein Brass.
 The modern cimbasso found today emerged in Germany in 1985 by the brass instrument maker Josef Meinl, its design ultimately descended from the Pelitti trombone Verdi design.
-A contrabass trombone in F but fitted with the valves and fingering of a modern F tuba wrapped in-front of the player, it was quickly adopted throughout Europe by players and other makers, including Bavarian maker Thein Brass.
+A contrabass trombone in F but fitted with the valves and fingering of a modern F tuba wrapped in-front of the player, it was quickly adopted throughout Europe by players and other makers, including Thein.